hera0109/CS454_DeepParameter/README.md

 "profiling/callgraph.png" was generated using "qcachegrind" for Mac OS X (use "kcachegrind" for similar results on Linux)

 The "modifiable_files" directory contains the files which shall be modified.
-At present the only alteration is a simple sed find and replace to change all instances of "++" to "+=1".